 The North Coast Food Trail offers culinary experiences and eateries along 80 miles of Oregon coastline.
 Seaside has recently been added as the northernmost town on the trail, and its restaurants are a foodie’s dream.
 (Check with businesses to confirm hours and takeout/delivery and sit-down options.)
 Start with a chocolate tahini roll at Dough Dough Bakery.
 After a walk on the beach, recharge with a snack from Seaside Farmers Market (open Wednesdays June through September) or Sea Star Gelato.
 For lunch, Osprey Café offers a creative menu, and try Maggie’s on the Prom for an ocean-view dinner.
-Or grab a locally crafted brew and a burger from Seaside Brewing Co. or takeout at Sisu Beer — don’t forget the growler.
+Or grab a locally crafted brew and a burger on the covered patio at Seaside Brewing Co. or takeout at Sisu Beer — don’t forget the growler.

 4. Pedal the Sights

 Who needs a car to see Seaside’s greatest hits?
-The newest Wheel Fun Rentals is now open on South Holladay Drive, three blocks from the Prom, and has something for everyone.
+The newest Wheel Fun Rentals is now open with enhanced safety measures on South Holladay Drive, three blocks from the Prom, and has something for everyone.
 Rent a beach cruiser or surrey bike and pedal around.
 You can also rent a fat-tire electric bike.
 “Our e-bikes are comfortable and make riding around town easy, even for older folks like me,” says owner Patrick Duhachek.
 While you’re there, check out the 1903 Oregon caboose, and the mini-train track should be open soon, too.
 All aboard!